BeeBeeWong/AttentiveSkin/README.md

 # Cite
-Details about the models can be accessed through this work: DOI_XXX
+Details about the models can be accessed through this work: https://www.doi.org/10.1021/acs.chemrestox.3c00332

 # Contact